 Share this Article

-As recently reported in the New York Post, a particularly Scrooge-like individual is poaching Christmas decorations and lights from residents of Kensington, Brooklyn.
+Not even holiday decorations are off limits.
+As reported in the New York Post last year, a particularly Scrooge-like individual poached Christmas decorations and lights from residents of Kensington, Brooklyn.
 Full disclosure: I am one of those residents and lost both colored and clear string lights to the thief.
 Sad!

 So, what can one do to foil these Grinch-like interlopers?
 Quite a bit, at least in the case of the package theft, and strategies range from the high-tech to common sense.
 (If you just want revenge, there's always the NASA engineer-designed glitter bomb.)